-- D Automatic ice maker When ice has been produced, you will hear ice cubes falling into the ice bin.
-The ice maker will produce 2.5 to 3 pounds of ice every 24 hours depending on usage conditions. - E Automatic defrost control These parts can produce a snapping or clicking sound when turning the cooling system on and off. - F Condenser fan You may hear air being forced through the condenser. - G Compressor Modern, high-efficiency compressors run much faster than in the past.
-The compressor may have a high-pitched hum or pulsating sound. - H Water valve Makes a buzzing sound each time it opens to fill the ice maker. - I Drain pan (not removable) You may hear water dripping into the drain pan during the defrost cycle. - J Condenser May create minimal sounds from forced air.
+- D Automatic ice maker When ice has been produced, you will hear ice cubes falling into the ice bin. - E Automatic Defrost control These parts can produce a snapping or clicking sound when turning the cooling system on and off. - F Condenser fan You may hear air being forced through the condenser. - G Compressor Modern, high-efficiency compressors run much faster than in the past.
+The compressor may have a high-pitched hum or pulsating sound. - H Water valve If your refrigerator is equipped with an automatic ice maker, you will hear a buzzing sound as the water valve opens to fill the ice maker during each cycle. - I Drain pan (not removable) You may hear water dripping into the drain pan during the defrost cycle. - J Condenser May create minimal sounds from forced air.